Child Poverty

 Overview

-While the Philippines recorded strong GDP growth rates towards a trajectory to become an upper middle-income country prior to the COVID-19 pandemic, poverty rates were on a downward trend.
+As the Philippines recorded strong GDP growth rates towards a trajectory to become an upper middle-income country prior to the COVID-19 pandemic, poverty rates were on a downward trend.

 Income poverty exacerbates conditions for children to achieve their full potential and in many ways are also viewed as underlying causes for a child to access and utilize adequate health, nutrition and education services.
 Families may also be more dependent on their children to support household income leading to children engaging in economic activities that impedes their right to education, as well as exposing them to increased risk of abuse and exploitation.